rpherrera/docker-tftpd/README.md

 This Dockerfile provides you a simple tftpd daemon.
 The directory "/tftpdboot" from Host filesystem is exposed as a volume and you can mount it in order to get your files properly served.
 Only the UDP/69 port is exposed.

-Both virtual machine and tftpd container were combined in order to ease the process of unbricking some old TP-Link routers (i.e.: TL-WDR3600 and TL-WR841ND), since they look for a specific IP addresse (`192.168.0.66`) after a hard reset (a.k.a.
-30/30/30).
+Both virtual machine and tftpd container were combined in order to ease the process of unbricking some old TP-Link routers (i.e.: TL-WDR3600 and TL-WR841ND), since they look for a specific IP address (`192.168.0.66`) after a [hard reset (a.k.a.
+30/30/30)](https://www.dd-wrt.com/wiki/index.php/Hard_reset_or_30/30/30).
 But hey: you can still use it as your own tftpd server, so the default virtual machine is `tftp_server`.

 ## Pre-Requisites